elizabethmessick/sadparentgifts/README.md

 ## Technologies Used:
 - CSS
 - HTML5
+- Python
 - Django
-- Python
+    - This is the Python framework
+- Heroku
+    - This is ued to deploy my app
-- Javascript
+- boto3
+    - I used boto3 to upload photos

 ## Getting Started
 - [Click to play!](https://safe-castle-14369.herokuapp.com/)